Event-Horizon-Games/twitch-chat-bot/README.md

 7. Run your bot in the terminal or command line session using `node app.js`

 8. Stop the bot at anytime using `Ctrl+C` or the equivalent command for your environment

+9. Optional last step.
+All the previous steps would make the bot only run locally when you manually run the `node app.js` command.
+Once you have all the behavior the way you like and want the bot to permanently join channels, you need to choose where you want the bot to be hosted.
+If you have a capable machine, the bot is quite small, so I see no issue simply having it constantly run locally.
+However, I would try to have the bot on a seperate environment entirely.
+Either some VM or hosted on a server in the cloud.
+Whatever is a feasible alternative that suits your requirements and abilities.